typhonjs-fvtt-scratch/demo-rollup-module/README.md

 and <a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/json/dialog.json">JSON file</a>
 directly via Handlebars in
 <a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/src/DemoDialog.js#L1-L4">DemoDialog</a>.
-This differs from the standard way to load a template with the Foundry client code via
-<a target=”_blank” href="https://foundryvtt.com/api/global.html#renderTemplate">renderTemplate</a>.
-The dialog shows
-basic user input using async / await.
+This provides a second way to load templates and differs from the standard way to load a template with the Foundry client code via <a target=”_blank” href="https://foundryvtt.com/api/global.html#renderTemplate">renderTemplate</a>.
+The dialog shows basic user input using async / await.
 A second button throws an error and outputs a stack trace w/ line & column numbers in the console.
 This is for testing source maps with the minified code verifying that one can use
 <a target=”_blank” href="https://www.npmjs.com/package/stacktracify">stacktracify</a>.
 Copy the stack trace from the dev console and apply it against the source maps if you are not shipping them.
 Also if